Freedom of Information requests

 The Freedom of Information Act (FOIA) gives you the right to request information held by public authorities.
 This does not provide the right of access to personal information as this is covered under the Data Protection Act (DPA).
+Freedom of Information requests can be made by visiting the Freedom of Information web page.

-Reports and data on a variety of Surrey Fire and Rescue Service's activities are freely available for viewing and can be downloaded at a number of public sources.
+Reports and data on a variety of Surrey Fire and Rescue Service's (SFRS) activities are freely available for viewing and can be downloaded at a number of public sources.

 - SFRS Statement of Assurance - information about Surrey Fire and Rescue Service including how we are governed, our finances and how we work with partners.